tparchman/timema_2022_ecoevo/readme.md

 Raw data is stored on ponderosa at:
 `/archive/parchman_lab/rawdata_to_backup/T5_PC`

-### Notes on contaminant cleaning and barcode parsing 2/22

-`NOTE`: 2 S1 lanes on GSAF NovaSeq during 2/22/
-`NOTE`: Contaminant cleaning and barcode parsing in `/working/parchman/Tcristinae_2022`.
-Working first just with the first lane `T5_S1_L001_R1_001.fastq` in order to evaluate consistency of coverage across samples.

 ### This file contains code and notes for
 1) cleaning contaminants using tapioca
 2) parsing barcodes